2026-27 season

 The workshop will be led by our fantastic Musical Director Darius Battiwalla.
 Darius has conducted choral performances with leading orchestras including the Halle, the Royal Liverpool Philharmonic and Manchester Camerata, and he has prepared the Chorus for appearances at the Proms and for recordings with the BBC Philharmonic for Chandos.
 He has worked regularly as guest chorusmaster or conductor with many other choirs including the Northern Sinfonia Chorus, Leeds Philharmonic Chorus, Huddersfield Choral Society, CBSO chorus and Netherlands Radio Choir.
 Darius is Leeds City Organist and has appeared as organ soloist with the Halle, London Philharmonic Orchestras and the BBC Philharmonic, and he gives regular chamber concerts with members of the Manchester orchestras on piano and harpsichord.
 Despite this impressive record he is a very friendly conductor, encouragingly supportive and challenging in equal measure – qualities that were much in evidence at our previous Come and Sing events.

-The day will begin at 10.30 with registration from 10am, with the morning session running to 12.30 including a break for tea or coffee and a range of delicious cakes (included in the admission price).
+Timings are still to be finalised but will probably be: a 10.30 start, registration from 10am, with the morning session running to 12.30 including a break for tea or coffee and a range of delicious cakes (included in the admission price).

 We will re-commence at 2pm, giving time for participants to have lunch in one of the many varied eateries in the city centre.
 The afternoon session will run until 4.30pm, with another generous break for tea in town, until the FREE performance for family and friends at 6pm.
 Scores will be provided for those who don’t have their own.